 ENVIRONMENTAL SCIENCE, PART 2

 This course is the second part of a two semester course that examines environmental science and the concept of sustainability from scientific, personal, and philosophical perspectives.
 Students learn the science behind different energy resources, myriad types of pollution and their effects on the environment and human health.
 While the scientific aspect forms the core of the course, it is complemented by discussion of relevant environmental laws and environmental economics, as well as discussion of personal sustainability practices and consideration of one’s carbon footprint, waste production patterns, and energy use.
-Tthe course is rounded out with strategies for a sustainable future.
-Environmental Science is approved by the University of California A-G as an elective (category G).
+The course is rounded out with strategies for a sustainable future.
+Environmental Science is approved by the University of California A-G as a science (category D – life science).

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
 Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.